Marblehead – Astrix

 The ASTRIX’s introduction in 2014 to our series of designs was a step up in ambition, to compete at the very top level of the Marblehead Class fleet.
 The proto-type hull featured in the World Championships in Gouda, (Netherlands) in 2014 and achieved a creditable result.

 The main feature of the ASTRIX is the hard chines that run from the transom and along the hull line to the bow.
-The chine allow the waterline to extend quickly once the yacht heels.
-The hull form is ‘V’ shaped, which allows the hull to grip the water and gives ASTRIX excellent pointing ability when sailing to windward.
+The chine allows the waterline to extend quickly once the yacht heels.
+The hull form is ‘V’ shaped which allows the hull to grip the water and gives ASTRIX excellent pointing ability when sailing to windward.

 Radio Pot Assembly

 Two separate mast sockets are built into the hull giving the skipper the choice, to use a combination of Swing and Conventional Rigs.
-It is recommended for skippers to choose their own supplier especially if they wish to keep within a budget.
+It is recommended for skippers to choose high modulus carbon tube when constructing their rigs.
 There are various specialists who supply carbon tube and components for the rigs required for ASTRIX.
 It becomes a personal choice of how many rigs you wish to use, but generally 3 rigs will provide a skipper with a starting point.
 If the skipper wishes to employ 5 rigs, then the most suitable configuration is as follows.

 A – (2150mm Luff Length) Swing Rig.